– By Passionfruit

 #75] The largest Taiwanese bank note is worth about $30.oo USD.
 There are 4 notes total: $100 TWD (3 USD), a rare $200 ($6 USD), $500 ($15 USD) and $1,000 ($30 USD).
 TWD = Taiwan Dollar

 #74] When you buy a ticket at a movie theater you’re always assigned a seat or may select it.
 People don’t mind sitting right next to each other either.
 We’ve been in practically empty theaters and inevitably a person will select a seat right next to us.
-And outside food, drinks, beer is not prohibited so there’s always the rustle of plastic bags as people bring entire meals in from the night market vendors.
-The theaters are spotlessly clean.
+And outside food, drinks, beer is ok to bring in so there’s always the rustle of plastic bags as people bring entire meals in from the night market vendors.
+The theaters are spotlessly clean though.

 #73] Many men (more than you think) carry their partner’s purse for them.
 And many men carry their own man purse, called a murse.
 Taiwan, redefining machismo one purse at a time!